Ketul-Patel/Pylot/README.md

 Clone pylot
 ```
 PARENT
-git clone -b stable https://github.com/Ketul-Patel/Pylot.git
+git clone -b development https://github.com/Ketul-Patel/Pylot.git
 ```

-cd into pylot (or rename and cd in) and source the setup file
+cd into pylot (or rename and cd in) and run the setup file
 ```
 cd Pylot
-. setup
+python setup.py
 FOLLOW DIRECTIONS OUTLINED BY SETUP!
-note: there might be some fixes needed here, feel free to send them as FAQ's for this Readme (see below)
 ```

 Now you can start your development server like so:
 ```
 python manage.py runserver
 ```

+Please read the Documentation in the Github Wiki for more information on how to get started!

 Enjoy!
 More details/features coming soon!